-I am a Visiting Instructor at Dartmouth College.
-Previously I was a Krener Assistant Professor at UC Davis, and, more recently, a CNRS Postdoctoral Researcher under Cristina Toninelli at Laboratoire de Probabilités, Statistique et Modélisation (LPSM) at University of Paris VII.
+I am currently an Assistant Professor at University of North Carolina Wilmington.
+Previously I was a Krener Assistant Professor at UC Davis, and, more recently, a CNRS Postdoctoral Researcher under Cristina Toninelli at Laboratoire de Probabilités, Statistique et Modélisation (LPSM) at University of Paris VII, and a Visiting Instructor at Dartmouth College.
 I received my Phd in Mathematics under Christopher Hoffman in 2014 from the University of Washington.

 My research is a mix of probability and combinatorics with connections to theoretical computer science and statistical mechanics.
 I work on a variety of topics: random permutations and permutations patterns, discrete stochastic processes, bootstrap percolation, etc. I am particularly interested in the limiting behaviors of discrete systems.
 Given a combinatorial family of objects, what can we say about the shape and statistics of a typical large object in the family?
 For some stochastic process, what is the long term behavior of the process and how sensitive is the behavior with respect to initial conditions?